Dynamic Priors in Bayesian Optimization for Hyperparameter Optimization: Theoretical Analysis

 \section{Theoretical Analysis}

 In the theoretical analysis of \tool, we establish convergence and robustness properties under multiple dynamically provided user priors, and quantify the conditions under which informative priors yield accelerated convergence.
-Extending the convergence results of \pibo \citep{hvarfner-iclr22a}, we demonstrate that our approach retains the almost sure convergence behavior of BO even when given misleading priors.
-At the same time, our method is capable of leveraging informative priors effectively to accelerate convergence.
+These results are stated for the unsafeguarded algorithm; since the safeguard of \cref{sec:rejecting-priors} only filters out priors before they enter the acquisition function, the guarantees carry over directly.
+Extending the convergence results of \pibo \citep{hvarfner-iclr22a}, we demonstrate that our approach retains the almost sure convergence behavior of vanilla BO in the limit even under misleading priors.
+At the same time, our method can effectively leverage informative priors to accelerate convergence.
 Note that we assume a \textit{finite} prior set, and the utilization of UCB as an acquisition function.
-All proofs are provided in \cref{apx:proofs}.
-We follow standard convergence results for BO \citep{srinivas-it12a} augmented by the dynamic prior influence.
+All proofs are provided in \cref{app:proofs}.
+We follow standard convergence results for BO \citep{srinivas-it12a} augmented by dynamic prior influence.